SEAGuide

 When it comes to cod and potatoes fresh from a fryer basket, Pacific Inn shows that crunchy panko breading can kick puffy beer batter to the curb any day.
 This pub in Fremont is the absolute best place in town for fried fish, complete with crispy french fries and a lemon wedge.
 Sitting on Pacific Inn’s wooden deck in the summer dunking a bunch of seafood in their delicious tartar sauce is just as important of a Seattle experience as slurping oysters on the waterfront.

 One of the best orders of fish and chips in Seattle is actually a 35-minute ferry ride away on Bainbridge Island at Proper Fish.
-This spot was formerly known as Nosh, a phenomenal food truck in the city that served British-style pub food.
-The best thing about Proper Fish, though, is how enormous these entire filets of fried fish are—they’re around a foot long, with a puffy beer-battered crackle better than any state fair could achieve.
-That, plus tasty minted peas, thick-cut fries, and delicious tartar sauce, and there’s plenty of reasons why we’d hop on a huge watercraft to get to these fish and chips.
+The greatest thing about Proper Fish, though, is how enormous these entire filets of fried fish are—they’re around a foot long, with a puffy beer-battered crackle better than any state fair could achieve.
+That, plus tasty minted peas, thick-cut fries, and delicious tartar sauce, and there are plenty of reasons why we’d hop on a huge watercraft to grab these fish and chips.

 Sometimes, the “chips” part in “fish and chips” can be a boring afterthought that makes you want to yawn.
 Not at Bait Shop.
 The fries from this Capitol Hill spot are stupendous.
 They have a brittle shell on the outside and fluffy mashed potato insides, and pair almost suspiciously well with this dive bar’s beer-battered fish and a frosty painkiller slushie.